vpon-data/data-sdk/docs/iOS.md

 ## Initialize Data SDK
-Initialize Data SDK in `AppDelegae.swift` or `AppDelegae.h`. in the application `didFinishLaunchingWithOptions` method to ensure [Auto Events](auto-events.md) functionality.
+Initialize Data SDK in `AppDelegate.swift` or `AppDelegate.h`. in the application `didFinishLaunchingWithOptions` method to ensure [Auto Events](auto-events.md) functionality.

 In addition, manage License Key, Opt-in, and Debug Mode switch in this step.